-The trial will be managed by the Clinical Trials and Evaluation Unit (CTEU), Bristol Trials Centre (BTC).
-The Bristol Trials Centre is built on the experience of the Bristol Clinical Trials and Evaluation Unit and the Bristol Randomised Trials Collaboration, both fully registered UKCRC Units.
-The CTEU, BTC will prepare all the trial documentation and data collection forms, develop and maintain the study database, issue follow-up questionnaires, check data quality as the study progresses, monitor recruitment and carry out study analyses in collaboration with the clinical investigators.
+The trial will be managed by the Bristol Trials Centre (BTC).
+The BTC will prepare all the trial documentation and data collection forms, develop and maintain the study database, issue follow-up questionnaires, check data quality as the study progresses, monitor recruitment and carry out study analyses in collaboration with the clinical investigators.